 Coup and Contrecoup Injuries

 Coup injuries refer to contusion injuries on the brain at the site where the head was struck.
-Contrecoup brain injuries occur on the opposite side of the head as the brain is knocked into the opposing side of the skull.
+Contrecoup brain injuries occur on the opposite side of the head as the brain is knocked to the opposing side of the skull.
 These injuries are technically a form of contusion.
 However, they are worth mentioning separately because they are common during motor vehicle accidents and have serious ramifications for TBI victims.

 Concussions